jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Charles died happy, knowing the angels around his shoulders, killed his gremlin before lifting him up to Heaven to be with his holy father.
 I must say I'm happy for him.
 It is heavenly to say what's on your mind.

-But in truth, there were no angles, and no gremlins.
+But in truth, there were no angles and no gremlins.
 Stuttering is an anxiety disorder.
 So what really happened is amazing.

-What should have been extremely stressful; the crowds, the soldiers, his lost royalty, and his chopping block; were Charles' freedom.
+What should have been extremely stressful, the crowds, the soldiers, his lost royalty, and his chopping block; were Charles' freedom.
 He was 100 percent positive nobles had the divine right to rule.
 Everyone else had gone mad, and why should anyone be anxious around madmen who've already committed to murdering you?
 Why be anxious around people who'll never get it?
 Without any interaction possible, Charles was basically talking to himself, or to one of his dogs.

 We do our best to understand history with songs, books, and images.
 But we can't time travel.
 Nor can go into Julius Caesar's or Cleopatra's minds and fully understand their motives.

 But, by luck or good fortune, I can go into Charles' mind at this historic moment.
-And one of history's most evil Antagoinst Kings, was a completely moral man.
+And one of history's most evil Antagonist Kings was a completely moral man.
 He had no hate in his heart.
 In fact, it was his morality that killed the gremlin.

 It's the only way he could have spoken a word on that scaffold.

 Charles was a victim.
 A regular person told he was king.
-When asked to throw that away, it was like being asked to wake up from the Matrix with no experience with frontline pain to prompt the awakening.
+When he was told to throw that away, it was like being asked to wake up from the Matrix with no experience with frontline pain to prompt the awakening.
 Could you do any better?

 Only a few leaders ever have.
-Often called "philosopher kings" they have the wisdom and kindness to empathize with frontline pain.
-Like good army generals, they use their power to help win the war on the frontline, instead of living in palaces and holding many banquets and balls while their soldiers march into certain death.
+Often called "philosopher kings," they have the wisdom and kindness to empathize with frontline pain.
+Like good army generals, they use their power to help win the war on the frontline.
+Living in palaces and holding many banquets and balls while their soldiers march into battle is an easy way to get replaced.

 But philosopher kings are very rare.
-In times of general peace, most everyone in a heirarchy get detached from the game of civilization.
-This detachment from life breads complacency, shortsightedness, and therefore antagonism.
+In times of general peace, most everyone in a hierarchy gets detached from the game of civilization.
+This detachment from life breeds complacency, shortsightedness, and, therefore, antagonism.

 This happened to Charles.
-He never felt frontline pain, not even in the battles he caused; and that's the point.
-It's not the job of detached leaders to decide when to upgrade civlization.
+He never felt frontline pain, not even in the battles he caused, and that's the point.
+It's not the job of detached leaders to decide when to upgrade civilization.
 Why would they want to?

 The truth then, now, and forever is that evolution happens on the frontline.
 Leaders aren't there.